-Parkland College > Fine & Applied Arts > Parkland Art Gallery > Expeditions
+Parkland College > Fine & Applied Arts > Giertz Gallery > Expeditions

-These bus trips are a collaborative effort between Community Education and Parkland Art Gallery to assist with art gallery exhibits and programming.
+These bus trips are a collaborative effort between Community Education and Giertz Gallery to assist with Gallery exhibits and programming.
 To join us on one of these trips, please contact Community Education at 217/353-2055 to purchase a ticket.
 Seating is limited.

 Copyright Notice: All images and photos on these pages are copyright of the artists or gallery and may not be used for any purpose without written permission.